BranchPointLabs/arm-adversarial-review-module/README.md

 The application is under active development.
 The current build supports local projects, typed documents, references, notes, decisions, LLM-backed review, heuristic fallback review, and desktop-only local persistence.

+For a product-facing overview of what the app supports, see [features.md](C:/Users/clbra/OneDrive/Desktop/arm-adversarial-review-module/features.md).

 ## What ARM Does

 ARM is built around a selected document.
 That document is the source of truth for the current project query.